Memory¶

 ¶

-Delete a memory: remove from the store and from the index (scope defaults to this Memory's scope).
+Delete a memory from the authoritative store and request index cleanup.

 ¶